FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 - Moderate or Grand Mal seizure – Your dog falls down, kicks erratically, loses consciousness or displays other seizure symptoms.

-- Cluster seizure – Your dog has several seizures in a 24-hour period.
+- Cluster seizure – Your dog has more than one seizure in a 24-hour period.

 The Dog Seizures Guide notes that typical seizures in dogs have three stages: pre-ictal, ictal and post-ictal.